Love Your Leftovers – Takeaways

 - They could be used to plant seeds in

-- Or as disposable cooking trays on a BBQ or whilst camping
+- aluminium – as disposable cooking trays on a BBQ or whilst camping

-- You could use a well washed tray or two as cake tins to bake cakes, tray bakes or small loaves.
+- aluminium – you could use a well washed tray or two as cake tins to bake cakes, tray bakes or small loaves.
 Or when batch cooking and use to store in the freezer

 - Or store things in, in the fridge

 - And when you’ve finished with them, wash them out and put in the recycling

 As to the last scrapings of curry sauce, I have used these in various ways, depending on how much there is of it.
 Sometimes, I chuck it all in a pot, rinse out the containers and put the rinse water in too and make soup with it.
 It’s gorgeous!
 Add more vegetables, and/or lentils if you like.
 Or if you just have a little, add it to the next soup you make for a different flavour.